Adam Frazier: Major leagues (2016–2021)

-San Diego Padres
+San Diego Padres (2021)

 On July 25, 2021, the Pirates traded Frazier to the San Diego Padres, along with $1.4 million in cash, in exchange for infielder Tucupita Marcano, pitcher Michell Miliano, and outfielder Jack Suwinski.
 In 2021 he batted .305/.368/.411, and led the major leagues in line drive percentage, at 29.4%.

-Seattle Mariners
+Seattle Mariners (2022)

 On November 27, 2021, the Padres traded Frazier to the Seattle Mariners for Ray Kerr and outfielder Corey Rosier.
 He achieved season career-highs by playing in 156 games and stealing 11 bases.
 His offensive statistics declined from the previous campaign as he batted .238/.301/.311.
-Besides the 124 matches at second base, he also saw action defensively at shortstop and each of the three outfield positions.
+Besides the 124 games at second base, he also saw action defensively at shortstop and each of the three outfield positions.
 He had five hits with one double, three runs scored, one RBI and one walk in five games with the Mariners in his postseason debut.
 He became a free agent on November 6, 2022.

-Baltimore Orioles
+Baltimore Orioles (2023)

-Frazier signed a one-year contract with the Baltimore Orioles on December 15, 2022.
+Frazier signed a one-year, $8 million contract with the Baltimore Orioles on December 15, 2022.
+In 141 games, Frazier hit .240/.300/.396 with 13 home runs and 36 RBI.
+He also appeared twice during the American League Division Series against the Texas Rangers, failing to get a hit across five at-bats as the Orioles were eventually eliminated.
+He became a free agent following the season.

+Kansas City Royals (2024)

+On January 30, 2024, Frazier signed a one-year, $4.5 million contract with a mutual option for the 2025 season with the Kansas City Royals.
+In 104 appearances for Kansas City.
+Frazier batted .202/.282/.294 with four home runs, 22 RBI, and three stolen bases.
+On October 31, the Royals declined their side of the mutual option, making him a free agent.

+Pittsburgh Pirates (2025)

+On January 29, 2025, Frazier signed a one-year, $1.525 million contract with the Pittsburgh Pirates.
+In 78 appearances for Pittsburgh, Frazier batted .255/.318/.336 with three home runs, 21 RBI, and seven stolen bases.

+Kansas City Royals (2025–present)

+On July 16, 2025, Frazier was traded back to the Kansas City Royals in exchange for Cam Devanney.

 Personal life

-Frazier proposed to his girlfriend, Bailey Clark, in 2020.
+Frazier got engaged to his girlfriend, Bailey Clark, in 2020.
+However, they are reportedly not together anymore.